Jadesola01/altschool-cloud-exercises/README.md

 ## echo
 The echo –e option acts as an interpretation of escape characters that are back-slashed. \n the newline character is interpreted by the echo –e command.

+## wc
+The wc(word count) command is used to find out the number of new lines, word count, byte, and characters count in a file specified by the file arguments.